Evan Evans (Ieuan Glan Geirionydd): Journalism

 For some years in his youth Evans devoted much of his time to Welsh-language journalism.
 From 1818 to 1820, when he stepped down for health reasons, he was editor of the monthly magazine Goleuad Gwynedd.
 In 1833 he became editor of Y Gwladgarwr, a magazine set up in imitation of the English Saturday Magazine, and continued in that job for three years.
-Long after Evans' death it was remembered as being "far and away the most interesting of the earlier Welsh periodicals", and "one of the best magazines ever published in Welsh".
+Long after Evans' death it was remembered as being "far and away the most interesting of the earlier Welsh periodicals", and "one of the best magazines ever published in Welsh."

 Poetry

 Evans is today chiefly known neither as a journalist nor as a clergyman but as a poet.
-He won the Chair at the National Eisteddfod three times: in 1818 with an awdl on the death of Princess Charlotte, in 1828 with his Awdl ar Wledd Belsassar ("Belshazzar's Feast"), and lastly in 1850 with a pryddest called Yr Adgyfodiad ("The Resurrection").
+He won the Chair at various Eisteddfodau on three occasions: in 1818 with an awdl on the death of Princess Charlotte, in 1828 with his Awdl ar Wledd Belsassar ("Belshazzar's Feast"), and lastly in 1850 with a pryddest called Yr Adgyfodiad ("The Resurrection").
 His poems have in common a Stoical viewpoint and a smooth, musical, dignified style marked by clarity of language.
 Nevertheless, his oeuvre as a whole shows a versatility unmatched by any other 19th-century Welsh poet.
 He employed both the strict, classical Welsh metres and the free metres, and also excelled as a hymnwriter.

 His poems in the strict metres vary widely in quality.
 Some, such as his Belshazzar's Feast, are disfigured by an archaism of vocabulary and spelling which betray the influence of William Owen Pughe and are now seldom read.
 Others, like his cywydd Y Bedd ("The Grave") (1821), notable for its metrical ease, are counted among the finest strict-metre poems of their time.

 Most of the poems for which he is now remembered are lyrics written in the free metres.
 Their themes include Welsh history, as in Cyflafan Morfa Rhuddlan ("The Massacre of Rhuddlan Marsh"), memories of his own childhood, as in Glan Geirionydd ("The Bank of Geirionydd") and Ysgoldy Rhad Llanrwst ("The Free School of Llanrwst"), and praise of mountain scenery, as in Glan Geirionydd again and Rhieingerdd Bugail Cwmdyli ("The Love Song of the Shepherd of Cwm Dyli").
 Many of them are influenced by the works of the 18th-century English Graveyard School.

 Evans' best hymns are considered to be among the greatest in the Welsh language; they are sung, it has been said, wherever the Welsh language is spoken.
 The words employ a polished style reminiscent of Isaac Watts; they are in some cases original and in others translations from the English.
 The melodies were in some cases Evans' work also, albeit harmonised by others.